 YOU WILL BE UNABLE TO DRIVE AFTER YOUR PROCEDURE.
 PLEASE MAKE ARRANGEMENTS FOR SOMEONE TO DRIVE YOU HOME.
 YOU MAY NOT USE A TAXI SERVICE, LYFT, UBER OR ANY OTHER RIDE SHARING PROGRAM unless you have a responsible adult other than the driver to ride with you home.
 You must have a responsible adult to accompany you home.
 If having difficulty finding a ride, please contact the office.
-It is advised that patients receiving IV anesthesia be supervised immediately following the procedure by a responsible adult for at least 12-24 hours.
+It is advised that patients receiving IV anesthesia be supervised immediately following the procedure by a responsible adult for at least 12 hours or until the next morning...